2025 Santa Catarina hot air balloon crash: Accident

 The pilot, who survived the crash, said that at c.
 9:30 a.m.
 BRT, two minutes into the flight, a fire started inside the basket, forcing him to reduce the balloon’s elevation in an effort to allow the occupants to jump out to safety.
 However, several occupants failed to jump and the balloon, with the weight relieved, rose immediately, trapping the eight victims who were unable to escape in time.
 It consequently fell after being deflated by the flames.
 The fall occurred near a healthcare center, in a wooded area just two kilometers away from the takeoff site.
 Around 30 military firefighters were dispatched to the scene with the support of several vehicles and an aircraft.

 The weather conditions were clear in the region at the time of the accident.
 Footage shared on social media show the balloon aloft in flames and people jumping from the basket.

 Victims

 Five injured people, including two with second-degree burns, received treatment at the Nossa Senhora de Fátima municipal hospital.
 A witness said they observed "a mud-covered woman in a state of shock along with a man limping", as well as two bodies.

 Four people were burned to death in the basket and another four died after falling.
-The deceased—two couples, a mother and her daughter, an ophthalmologist and a figure skater—were from Santa Catarina and neighboring Rio Grande do Sul state, with most of them were in the city enjoying the Feast of Corpus Christi holiday.
+The deceased—two couples, a mother and her daughter, an ophthalmologist and a figure skater—were from Santa Catarina and neighboring Rio Grande do Sul state, most of them were in the city enjoying the Feast of Corpus Christi holiday.